red-sayed/DiffieHellman/README.md

 ## Notes:

-* Prime number 2568 chars long)
+* Prime number is 2568 chars long.
 * You need to have boost lib installed to work with this repository.
 * It's rather fast.
-* If you need ypu can make the Prime number longer, but before that you'll have to make a new integer type.
+* If it's needed you can make the Prime number longer, but before that, you'll have to make a new integer type.

 ##
 All material in this repository is in the public domain.